 Hyundai Styx compact SUV will rival the Maruti Vitara Brezza, Tata Nexon and Ford EcoSport.

 Codenamed QXi in India, the Hyundai Styx will sit below the Creta in Hyundai’s global lineup.
 It will take on the likes of Tata Nexon, Ford EcoSport, Maruti Vitara Brezza and upcoming Mahindra XUV300.
-With this small SUV, Hyundai will introduce an all-new powerful 118bhp, 1.0-litre 3-cylinder turbocharged petrol engine.
-Adding to it, the SUV will also debuts a new 1.5-litre turbo-diesel engine which will also power the Verna, next-gen Creta and Elite i20.
-Both manual and automatic versions of the SUV will be on offer.
+With this small SUV, Hyundai will introduce an all-new 100bhp, 1.0-litre, 3-cylinder turbocharged petrol engine.
+Besides this engine, the SUV will be available with a 1.4-litre petrol and 1.4-litre diesel engines.
+These two engines currently power the new Hyundai Verna sedan.

 Hyundai Styx Launch Date

 The much-anticipated Hyundai Styx will make its global debut at the 2019 New York Motor Show, which is scheduled on April 17.
 Hyundai has confirmed that the small SUV will be launched in 2019.
 Though the exact launch timeline is yet to be announced, we believe that a possible launch in April-June 2019 can’t be ignored.

 Hyundai Styx Price In India

 The Styx compact SUV will sit below 4 meter in length and will directly take on Ford EcoSport and Tata Nexon.
 However, it will be slightly premium than its direct rivals.
 It is expected to be priced between Rs 8 lakh and Rs 12 lakh.
 Read – Hyundai Carlino – All Details